 - Applicant Information

 - Project Quotation

 - Core Question

 - Project Summary

 - Proposal Narrative

 - Bibliography

 - Budget

-- Résumé (If more than one team member, every person)
+- Résumé [If more than one team member, required for every team member.]

-- Letters of Recommendation: Colleague (If more than one team member, every person)
+- Letters of Recommendation: Colleague (If more than one team member, required for every team member.)

 - Letters of Recommendation: Assessing Project Feasibility